Reduction systems and degree bounds for integration: Discussion

 For D-finite functions, an alternative approach that allows to find antiderivatives was given in \cite{AbramovHoeij}.
 In short, it aims to find antiderivatives that are expressible as linear combination with rational function coefficients of the integrand's derivatives.
 While this rules out finding even some simple integrals like $\int\frac{\ln(x)}{x}\,dx=\frac{1}{2}\ln(x)^2$ by design, the algorithm is applicable in principle to a very large class of integrands and is able to find the denominator, which is a polynomial in $x$ only, required for the solution.
 Representing the integrand by a differential operator annihilating it, this approach, however, may also fail due to non-minimality of the order of the representation, as it can result from straightforward application of D-finite closure properties.
+For instance, the integrands in \eqref{eq:CEIexample1} and \eqref{eq:CEIexample2} admit a representation of minimal order $3$, based on which the integrals can be found, while straightforward closure properties yield orders $4$ and $7$, respectively, which make this approach fail.